molecule/molecule.github.io/_post/conference-submission-notes.md

     -
         submissionNum: 28
         conference: CnC'22
-        subTitle: Secret creativity paper (Title redacted until work is published)
+        subTitle: Creative and Motivational Strategies Used by Expert Creative Practitioners
         secretTitle: Heuristics
         notes: I may have finally figured out what it is I'm trying to say.
 It also turns out that what I'm trying to say is something that's interesting to the folks at CnC, so I have fairly high hopes for this one.
-        icon: /src/img/icon-noun_Question_727759.png
+        icon: /src/img/icon-noun_checkmark_364806.png
         finalResult: Started life in 2019 (submission 10), then heavily reworked for CHI'20 (submission 13).
 Split into two papers with a different focus (submission 15 and 16), which went through revisions rounds at CSCW'21 where one was accepted (submission 21) and the other rejected (submission 23).
-CnC'22 will probably be the last attempt (this submission).
+CnC'22 will probably be the last attempt (submission 28).
+FINALLY accepted!!
+5th time's the charm.
     -
         submissionNum: 27
         conference: CHI'22